Discounted Beta-Bernoulli Reward Estimation for Sample-Efficient Reinforcement Learning with Verifiable Rewards: Implementation Details

 All training experiments are conducted using the DAPO-Math-17k dataset.
 For training stability, we filter prompts to a maximum length of 1024 tokens.
 In addition, to facilitate analysis, we further restrict the dataset so that its size is an integer multiple of the rollout batch size, which is 128.
 As a result, out of the original 17,391 prompts, 17,280 are used for training.

 The hyperparameters shared across all training experiments are summarized in Table~\ref{tab:hyperparams}.
 Our experimental setup follows configurations that are most commonly adopted in recent RLVR studies.
 Following DAPO, we remove the KL regularization term during training.
-In addition, under the clip-higher strategy, we use a clipping range of $(\text{clip}_{\text{low}}, \text{clip}_{\text{high}}) = (0.2, 0.28)$ for all methods except RLVR-DBB.
+Throughout this paper we use PPO clipping in its asymmetric clip-higher form, where the surrogate ratio $w_{i,t}(\theta)$ is clipped to $[\,1-\epsilon_{\mathrm{low}},\,1+\epsilon_{\mathrm{high}}\,]$.
+For all baselines (GRPO, RePO, GRESO, DAPO, and Dr.GRPO), we use $(\epsilon_{\mathrm{low}},\epsilon_{\mathrm{high}})=(0.2,0.28)$, following DAPO.
+For GRPO-DBB and Dr.GRPO-DBB, we instead use a wider $(\epsilon_{\mathrm{low}},\epsilon_{\mathrm{high}})=(0.98,0.98)$ to avoid over-clipping the larger advantages produced by the DBB estimator.
+A detailed analysis showing that this choice does not by itself explain the performance gains is provided in Appendix~\ref{ap:clipping}.

-For RLVR-DBB, the importance ratios tend to be larger than those of naive methods.
-As a result, using the same clipping range would cause a substantially larger fraction of meaningful update signals to be clipped.
-To avoid overly aggressive clipping, we therefore adopt a wider clipping range of $(0.98, 0.98)$ specifically for RLVR-DBB.
+For GRPO-DBB and Dr.GRPO-DBB, we initialize the Beta posterior with the symmetric uninformative prior $(\alpha_0,\beta_0)=(1,1)$, which avoids injecting bias toward either outcome while keeping the prior mass small relative to the on-policy batch.
+A detailed MSE sensitivity analysis over $(\alpha_0,\beta_0)$ and the corresponding $\lambda$ is provided in Appendix~\ref{ap:prior_sensitivity}.

+For GRESO, we follow the original implementation and use the reported best probabilistic-filtering thresholds; for DAPO we use the dynamic-sampling configuration recommended in the original paper, retaining the same total number of rollouts as the other methods.
 For RePO, which introduces additional hyperparameters and configuration options, we follow the optimal settings recommended in the original paper.
 Specifically, we set the number of replay samples to 8, use a replay cache size of 16, and adopt the reward-oriented replay strategy.

 For both evaluation and validation, we use the sampling parameters specified in Table~\ref{tab:hyperparams}.
 To reduce training overhead, the validation set is restricted to AIME24/25, AMC24, Minerva, and MATH500.
 Evaluation on OlympiadBench and the out-of-distribution benchmarks (MMLU-Pro, GPQA-Diamond, and Big-Bench Hard) is performed only on the best checkpoint selected for each experiment.
+For statistical significance, we additionally perform four independent evaluation runs per method by varying the evaluation seed; each cell in Table~\ref{tab:main_results} reports the mean and standard deviation across the four runs, and $p$-values are obtained from one-sided paired $t$-tests over per-prompt accuracies.